jniluo15/jbcs_git_basics/README.md

 - `git checkout dev`<br>
 - Oops!
 We forgot to `git add` & `git commit -m ""`!!

+You should see an error message that looks like:
-`error: Your local changes to the following files would be overwritten by checkout:` <br>
+<pre>error: Your local changes to the following files would be overwritten by checkout:
-	`main.css` <br>
+        main.css
-`Please commit your changes or stash them before you switch branches.` <br>
+Please commit your changes or stash them before you switch branches.
-`Aborting`
+Aborting</pre>

 - We will commit our changes (we will not cover `stash` today):
     - `git add main.css`
     - `git status`: just to be sure there weren't any other changes we made!
     - `git commit -m 'changed .price color'`
     - `git checkout dev`
     - `git checkout -b price-fix` to make a new branch off of dev (and automatically be switched to the new branch)

+**GOTCHA:**  Branches can be created off any other branch.
+Be sure you are on the branch that you want to branch off of before creating a new branch!

 ###### Atom - index.hmtl:
 - Update the price of happy fun ball from `$14.95` to `$24.95` (~ line 19 of `index.html`)